juribeparada/MMDVM_HS/BUILD.md

 # Pinout definitions

-## Pinout definitions for ZUMSpot Libre Kit
+## Pinout definitions for ZUMspot Libre Kit

 This is the carrier board or any board with RF7021SE + STM32F103.